-Austria’s beauty resounds in its music and culture, food and history.
-This is a country that will be enjoyed by all travellers alike as it presents a brand new taste of exploration like never seen before.
+Austria’s beauty resounds in its music and culture, food, and history.
+This is a country that will be enjoyed by all travelers alike as it presents a brand new taste of exploration like never seen before.
 You can also check out AFC Holidays Austria Tours.
 Here is AFC’s Austria Travel Guide Before You Go.

 BASIC ENGLISH is widely spoken as a second language by many Austrians.
 However, locals may feel uncomfortable maintaining a conversation unless necessary with tourists.
 Tourists are also advised to keep statements simple.

 GERMAN is the main language in Austria.
 However, many groups within the country may rather speak Croatian, Slovenian or Hungarian.

 Austria enjoys FOUR SEASONS throughout the year as follows:

 - spring (March to May): Ave.
 9°C to 15°C (48°F to 59°F)

 - summer (June to August): Ave.
 17C to 22°C (63°F to 72°F)

 - autumn (September to November): Ave.
 10°C to 15°C (72°F to 59°F)